fempire/resources/README.md

 Kode With Klossy creates learning experiences and opportunities for young women that increase their confidence and inspire them to pursue their passions in a technology driven world.

-- Topics: New Developer, Scholarships, Education
+- Topics: Education, New Developer, Scholarships

 #### [MotherCoders](http://www.mothercoders.org/)